 Homeschool Support for California

-HSC’s Homeschooling 101 class increased from 30 attendees every few months to 100 every week during the summer.
-Homeschooling experts and consultants have been busier than ever, supporting and educating parents who have been thrust into homeschooling unexpectedly.
+HSC’s Homeschooling 101 class increased from 30 attendees every few months to 100 every week during the summer of 2020.
+Homeschooling experts and consultants have still been busier than ever, supporting and educating parents who were thrust into homeschooling unexpectedly.

 Free Resources for Parents from HSC

 A 25+ page Resource List of educational offerings has also been made available for parents from HSC.
 Some were available prior to the pandemic, but many more resources have been added to the list that became available from institutions, vendors, and individuals to help parents during this difficult time.

 Local, statewide, and homeschool approach-specific groups via social media and other small group platforms have become a lifeline for those looking for information about how to educate their children for the first time.